vasilakisfil/Introspected-REST/README.md

 ### 11.7.
 Automating the documentation generation
-The documentation of our API should be a dedicated page under out's API url namespace (i.e. `/api`), by returning a regular web page, targeted to humans and not machines.
+The documentation of our API should be a dedicated page under the API's URL namespace (i.e. `/api`), by returning a regular web page, targeted to humans and not machines.
-The technical details is out of the scope of this implementation example but we can't stress enough that the generated documentation should only use information from MicroTypes available for the machines, programmatically wrapped in a human-friendly format.
+The technical details is out of the scope of this prototype example but we can't stress enough that **the generated documentation should only use information from MicroTypes available for the machines, programmatically wrapped in a human-friendly format**.

 ## 12. Related Work
 ### 12.1.
 GraphQL